awsdocs/aws-java-developer-guide/doc_source/document-history.rst

 **Last documentation update:** |today|

+May 02, 2016
+    A new topic, :doc:`basics-async`, has been added to the :doc:`basics` section, describing how to work with asynchronous client methods that return :classname:`Future` objects or that take an :classname:`AsyncHandler`.

 Apr 26, 2016
     The *SSL Certificate Requirements* topic has been removed, since it is no longer relevant.
     Support for SHA-1 signed certificates was deprecated in 2015 and the site that housed the test